Paul Dickson’s The Undefeated, the 1949 feature documentary that established his critical reputation.

 Please note that the version available for download here is an earlier and substantially longer version of the chapter than the one published in the book.
 It includes background coverage that was edited out of the published version, because it covered the same ground as other contributions to the book.

-Please feel free to comment on this page below, or to contact me if you have any comments or queries.
-This main text of this page was last updated on February 5, 2014.
+Due to repeated automated spam, I’ve had to disable the comment feature on this page.
+However, please feel free to contact me if you have any comments or queries.
+This main text of this page was last updated on June 16, 2018 (comments disabled).